Frequently Asked Questions

 Students enrolled in the spring term course HUMS 444b “The City of Rome” may apply to continue their studies during a five-week summer course in Rome.
 More information will be available in January from the Yale Summer Session website.

 The major offers the chance to determine your own program by working closely with the Director of Undergraduate Studies.
-Speak to her regarding how best to structure your course of study.
+Speak to him regarding how best to structure your course of study.

 Majoring in Humanities offers preparation for any number of fields.
 Alumni have pursued a wide range of careers from law to medicine to academia, finance to film.
 Click here to read profiles of a sample of Humanities alumni.